Workplace Wellness: Space to “Be” at WorkJuly 21, 2021

-In this week’s Workplace Wednesday we explore how to create a relaxed mind by making some space in the day to do nothing.
+In this week’s Workplace Wellness we explore how to create a relaxed mind by making some space in the day to do nothing.

 If you are on a hamster wheel at work, sometimes your creativity, spark, and productivity can suffer.
 Relaxing the mind feels good, and it creates the intellectual space to be able to work through challenges.
 But making space to just “be” and relax your mind isn’t something that comes naturally – it has to be learned.